How To Start Predictive Maintenance Program (Ridiculously Simple Guide)

 1) Upper management support

-Starting a predictive maintenance program is a big step forward for any facility and is definitely not a project you want to run without having strong support from upper management.
+Starting a predictive maintenance program is a big step forward for any facility and is not a project you want to run without having strong support from upper management.
 You will need funding, help from other departments, and possibly even to hire a third-party consultant.
 You don’t want to be left stranded in the middle of the implementation process.

 Setting up a pilot project and laying down realistic expectations can go a long way in getting the necessary approval from the people in charge.

 This builds upon the previous point.
 As you will need to buy sensor monitoring equipment, invest in a CMMS or other specialized software, possibly hire outside data scientists to help you with creating predictive models, and spend some resources on training your technicians, having a flexible budget is a big plus.